 What are Chronic Diseases?

-Chronic illnesses may be inherited, but many lifestyle and environmental factors such as smoking, inappropriate diet, lack of exercise and heavy alcohol consumption are known to significantly increase risks.
-These factors are to some extent within the control of a well-informed individual, but there are often other factors such as poverty, under-nutrition during pregnancy and in infancy, and genetic predisposition and ageing, over which the individual has little or no control.
+Chronic illnesses may be inherited, but many lifestyle and environmental factors such as smoking, inappropriate diet, lack of exercise and heavy alcohol consumption significantly increase risks.
+These factors are reasonably within the control of a well-informed individual, but there are often other factors like poverty, undernutrition during pregnancy and in infancy, and genetic predisposition and ageing, over which the individual has little or no control.

-Besides early diagnosis, management and harm reduction, a very important aspect of the service is aimed at prevention of illness and promotion of healthy behaviour.
+Besides early diagnosis, management and harm reduction, the service aims to prevent illness and promote healthy behaviour.

-While people of all ages are affected by chronic illnesses, there is a higher risk of the elderly developing chronic diseases.
-This, in turn, can result in disability.
+While people of all ages are affected by chronic illnesses, there is a higher risk of the elderly developing chronic diseases that may result in disability.

 Prevention and Management at Primary Health Care Level

-At primary health care level, the service is based on prevention by educating people about the benefits of a healthy lifestyle.
-Every clinic has a staff member who has the skills to diagnose and manage chronic conditions, from young to elderly patients.
-Patients are able to see the same nurse for repeat visits if they come regularly on the diabetes/ hypertension or asthma clinic day.
+At the primary health care level, the service is based on prevention by educating people about the benefits of a healthy lifestyle.
+Every clinic has staff members skilled to diagnose and manage chronic conditions, from young to elderly patients.
+Patients can see the same nurse for repeat visits if they come regularly on diabetes/ hypertension or asthma clinic days.
 They are given a special card or sticker on their folder and this is used to ensure continuity of care.
 Counselling and compliance are also part of the service.
 Doctors/medical officers undertake periodic visits from hospitals to clinics to review chronic disease patients.

-Arrangements are made by the clinic to minimise patient travel (especially by the elderly) by prescribing supplies of drugs that last one to three months.
-Staff often facilitate the initiation of clubs and special support groups for people with chronic diseases.
-In this way a patient can get more information on special care and health education pertaining to their condition.
+Arrangements are made by the clinic at the chronic club to minimise patient travel (especially by the elderly) by prescribing supplies of drugs that last six months for stable patients who don’t require regular visits to the clinic.
+If patients are not feeling well within six months, they must visit their nearest healthcare facility immediately.
+Staff often facilitate the initiation of chronic clubs and special support groups for people with chronic diseases.
+In this way, a patient can get more information on special care and health education about their condition.

 If complications arise, patients will be referred to the next level of care.

-Some examples of how chronic illnesses are prevented, managed and treated are given below.
+Some examples of how chronic illnesses are prevented, managed and treated are below.

-Asthma affects adults and children.
-It is a chronic inflammation of the airways caused by an allergy.
-Asthma cannot be cured, but can be effectively managed by taking preventive medication on a daily basis.
-Assessment and treatment of adults is done at primary health care clinics, where patients are examined, special tests are carried out and treatment is initiated.
+Assessment and treatment of adults are done at primary health care clinics, where patients are examined, special tests are carried out and treatment is initiated.
 Patients are educated about how to manage their asthma and informed about aggravating factors including smoking, lack of exercise and house dust mites.
 Patients who have severe asthma attacks may require emergency treatment and referral to a hospital.